Conserving Southern Ocean seabirds

 Most field work takes place through the South African National Antarctic Programme (SANAP) at the Prince Edward Islands, Tristan da Cunha and Gough Islands.
 Fitztitute seabird research on Marion Island, the larger of the two Prince Edward Islands, has continued unbroken since the early 1980s, when a series of long-term seabird study colonies were established by John Cooper.
 Servicing these long-term studies through a succession of three-year research projects is challenging, and currently is by three collaborative projects with CoE team members at NMU (Pierre Pistorius and Maëlle Connan) and DEA (Azwianewi Makhado) as well as Environmental Conservation Officers appointed by DEA.
 This project overlaps with the Island Conservation project .

 - Stefan Schoombie continued his PhD on fine-scale foraging behaviour of albatrosses and petrels.
-He wrote a programme to estimate bank angles in flying seabirds from video footage from bird-borne cameras which allows us to determine how dynamic soaring birds such as albatrosses change their flight behaviour in relation to local wind conditions.
+He published a paper describing an automated method to estimate bank angles in flying seabirds from video footage from bird-borne cameras.
+He is relating the insights into dynamic soaring learned from linking this footage to matched accelerometer and magnetometer data so that he can infer how albatrosses change their flight behaviour in relation to local wind conditions throughout their foraging trips.
+Stefan returned to Marion Island for a third year in April 2019 as field assistant on Maëlle Connan’s SANAP project on burrowing petrels.

-- Lilli Ruiters started an MSc at NMU on the foraging behaviour of King Penguins at Marion Island.
-This is the first study of their foraging behaviour during the early breeding season and important in terms of identifying how reliant King Penguins from Marion Island are on productive foraging waters associated with the Antarctic Polar Front.
+- Lilli Ruiters continued an MSc at NMU identifying how reliant King Penguins from Marion Island are on productive foraging waters associated with the Antarctic Polar Front.

-- Sixteen papers on Southern Ocean seabirds and their conservation were published in 2018.
+- 25 papers on Southern Ocean seabirds and their conservation were published in 2019.

 Agreement on the Conservation of Albatrosses and Petrels (ACAP); ACE Foundation; CNRS; DST-NRF CoE grant; European Union; RSPB; South African National Antarctic Programme; WWF Australia.